bndtools/bnd/biz.aQute.bnd.gradle/README.md

 ### failOnChanges

-If `true` the build will fail if the resolve process changes the value of the `-runbundles` property.
+If `true` the task will fail if the resolve process changes the value of the `-runbundles` property.
 The default is `false`.

 ### writeOnChanges

-If `true` the build will write changes to the value of the `-runbundles` property back to the bndrun file.
+If `true` the task will write changes to the value of the `-runbundles` property.
 The default is `true`.

 ### bndrun

-The bndrun to be resolved.
-It can be anything that `Project.file(Object)` can accept.
+The bndrun file to be resolved.
 This property must be set.

 ### workingDirectory